dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 [!code-csharp[Main](../../../samples/core/Modeling/FluentAPI/Relationships/NavigationConfiguration.cs?name=NavigationConfiguration&highlight=7-9)]

 [!NOTE] This call cannot be used to create a navigation property.
-It is only used to configure a navigation property which has been previously created by defining a relationship.
+It is only used to configure a navigation property which has been previously created by defining a relationship or from a convention.

 ### Foreign key